p-to-q/.github/profile/README.md

 ---

-Our singular focus means no distraction by management overhead or product cycles.
+Our singular focus means no distraction by management overhead or product cycles,

 or talk to us if you are interested in the arrow `→`.